Benefits of Recovery Coaches and Sponsors in Recovery

 Recovery coaches at Lifeskills will periodically meet with clients, and we find it helpful for them to have that external support as they progress through treatment.
 The recovery coaches have the opportunity to discuss a client’s treatment progression and provide support to the clinicians as they work closely to coordinate an appropriate plan.

 For Reid, having a sponsor and a treatment program helped him regain control of his life.
 He is now transitioning into the role of Clinical Services Coordinator, where he will work with clients in a more therapeutic role.
 He is continuing his case management role and recently obtained his master’s degree in Applied Psychology.
 Reid credits his recovery and success to not only his time at Lifeskills but also to his sponsor.

 Lifeskills South Florida is here for those seeking help with a mental health disorder, addiction, or dual diagnosis.
 Entering treatment is the first step to recovery, and we focus on equipping clients with coping and self-care skills for reintegration back into life once out of treatment.
 Lifeskills is an accredited dual diagnosis treatment center near Ft.
 Lauderdale, Florida.
-To learn more, please call our admissions office at 844-749-1560 or complete our contact form.
+To learn more about our treatment programs, please contact us.

 Call us at 1.844.749.1560 or fill out the form below to get in touch.